-We have audited the accompanying financial statements of the Sakuma Exim DMCC, Dubai which comprise the statement of financial position as at March 31, 2022 and the statement of comprehensive income, statement of changes in equity, statement of cash flows for the year then ended and notes to the financial statements including a summary of significant accounting policies.
+We have audited the accompanying financial statements of the Sakuma Exim DMCC, Dubai which comprise the statement of financial position as at March 31, 2023 and the statement of comprehensive income, statement of changes in equity, statement of cash flows for the year then ended and notes to the financial statements including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2022, its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards.
+Subject to notes to accounts, In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2023, its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards.